ssheersh/Quant-Club/zerodha_varsity/mod2/notes.md

 Again, it makes sense to be a risk taker here.

 #### Presence of a doji
-In a bearish engulfing pattern, if on P3, there is a doji formation, the bulls are now panicked by the events of P2 and now uncertain from the doji at P3, which means the reins are slipping away, creating weak hands for bulls, and bears now take absoulute ontrol, pushing prices down a spiral.
+In a bearish engulfing pattern, if on P3, there is a doji formation, the bulls are now panicked by the events of P2 and now uncertain from the doji at P3, which means the reins are slipping away, creating weak hands for bulls, and bears now take absoulute control, pushing prices down a spiral.

 This creates a very great incentive for the trader to short as the price falls off a cliff.